gihan-jayakody/exercise-master/README.md

 **Bonus:**
 * The numbers should be printed in ascending order.
 * Imagine `getRandomWord`'s implementation is slow and takes 500ms to complete (call `getRandomWord({ slow: true })` to emulate this).
 Can you make your solution run in less than 1000ms with the `slow` option turned on?

+Tasks have been completed in below order;

+Task 1: completed
+Task 2: completed
+Task 3: completed
+Task 4: completed
+Task 5: Node developer part has been completed.
+Note: Printed the content as a json file in one call since there is no requirement to print it line by line.
+Also synchronous and asynchronous console output are written in to two json files.
+Synchronous  output file name: data_sync.json
+Asynchronous  output file name: data_async.json

+Bonus Task 1: Output is already printing in asc order Bonus Task 2: This is little confusing because  getRandomWord  function  takes 50000 ms to complete, but the question says it will be completed in 500 ms. So based on the question, I have done a change in the function to complete the full execution in less than 1000 ms while slow parameter is set as true.